MicroStrategy/embedding-sdk-docs/docs/native-embedding-architecture/mstr-environment.md

 ---
-title: MstrEnvironment namespace
+title: MstrEnvironment class
-description: MstrEnvironment namespace
+description: MstrEnvironment class
 ---

 The instance of this class is the object returned from the `microstrategy.embeddingComponent.environments.create()` function, which allows access to the MicroStrategy application. `MstrEnvironment` class represents one MicroStrategy Library Application identified by a URL.